 Effect of Fiber Orientation on the Mechanical Properties of Long Glass Fiber Reinforced (LGFR) Composites

 Abstract Long glass fiber reinforced (LGFR) composites have been widely used in automotive industry to reduce vehicle weight and maintain relatively high mechanical performances.
 Due to the injection molding process, the distribution of fiber orientations varies at different locations and through the panel thickness, resulting in anisotropic and non-uniform mechanical properties.
 The current practice of computer modeling of these materials is generally using isotropic properties adjusted by a certain scale factor.
 The effect of fiber orientation is not carefully considered due to the complexity of fiber orientation distribution in the LGFR parts.
 The purpose of this paper is to identify key factors affecting vehicle attribute performances where LGFR composites are used; and provide an efficient way for accurate CAE modeling of LGFR composites.
 In this study, tensile coupons cut from a simple geometric injection molded plaque are tested.
-The tested material properties are compared to those from CAE predictions to understand how well the CAE predictions capture the material behavior with fiber orientation accounted for.

 The definition method and the two load/source method of a transmission loss test of an automotive tuning device are discussed in this paper.
 For the definition method, the accuracy penalty due to the imperfect anechoic termination quality is studied based on an empirical acoustic model of glass-wool and the best practice of constructing an anechoic termination is attempted.
 The conclusion is verified with numerical simulations.
 For the two load/source method, the difference in the two source/load impedances compounded with the error of measured acoustic pressures, as related to transmission loss accuracy, is discussed and demonstrated.

 Composite materials have found applications in the aviation industry because of an appropriate combination of properties - high stiffness, high heat performance and lower specific gravities.
 The Automotive industry has similar needs, and the application of composites in semi-structural application is a natural next phase.
 This is also necessitated because of global emphases on fuel efficiency and safety considerations in automotive applications.
 In this paper, thermoplastic composite material technology solutions and case studies for a number of applications, such as front-end-modules, door modules and instrument panel carriers are presented.
 Since processing and material modeling of composites is of critical importance in the design process, this paper also describes a new definition of isotropic properties of long glass composites, and perhaps the only way of honestly comparing such materials.
-This method is now accepted as an European Alliance for Thermoplastic Composite (EATC) standard.

 Shrinkage Analysis of a Constrained Thin Walled Injection Molded Component Using a Traditional Flatbed Scanner and Photometric Techniques